@CCCERAMICS INSTAGRAM

 A COMMISSIONED POT

-The collector wanted a ceramic vase from Caroline Cole's Totem Pole collection and specified colours that reminded her of her trips to Sicily.
+The collector wanted a ceramic vase from the Totem Pole collection and specified colours that reminded her of her trips to Sicily.
 Vivid blues, earthy browns and terracottas, dark greens and sparkling whites.
 The glaze colours were discussed and trialed before being applied.
 The result is both classic and vibrant.

 22/02/21